 2.2.
 Research methods and evaluation indicators

-The above literature shows that real-life test and computer simulation are the most common methods used to study passenger flow.
-The real-life test can truly restore the behavior of passengers in the process of evacuation and boarding and alighting [19], but it requires high experimental cost.
-Therefore, Fridolf et al. [20], Costa Neto et al. [34] and Daamen et al. [10] used part of the carriage models instead of panoramic experiments and proved that the experimental method of simplifying the scene is effective.
-When there are many scenes to be tested in the real-life experiment, considering the factors such as scene replacement and the decline of subjects’ physical fitness, the cycle and cost of the experiment are difficult to control, and more importantly, the real-life experiment has unpredictable safety risks.
-Computer simulation has obvious advantages in safety, experiment speed and operating cost.
-The micro pedestrian model can describe and calculate the behavior of each person independently.
-It can not only simulate the pedestrian traffic flow from a macro level, but also describe the complex behavior of pedestrian traffic in details [38].
-The most typical ones are the cellular automata model (CA), social force model (SFM) and agent-based model (ABM).
-These simulation models are maturely used in commercial pedestrian traffic simulation software such as LEGION, ANYLOGIC, EXODUS, and PATHFINDER.
-And it was confirmed that there was little difference between them and real-life experiments [19].
-The PATHFINDER simulation software used in this paper was developed by Thunderhead Engineering based on ABM, PATHFINDER has been widely used in pedestrian simulation of rail transit stations [41].
-What is even more impressive is its performance in the cabin evacuation simulation of civil aircraft [42, 43], which is very similar to the environment of train carriages.
+The above-described literature shows that real-life testing and computer simulation are the most commonly used methods to study passenger flow.
+Real-life testing can truly uncover the behavior of passengers in the process of evacuation and boarding and alighting [19], but this method comes at high experimental cost.
+Therefore, Fridolf et al. [20], Costa Neto et al. [34] and Daamen et al. [10] used partly carriage models instead of panoramic experiments and proved that the experimental method of scenario simplification is effective.
+When there are many scenarios to be tested in the real-life experiment, considering factors such as scenario replacement and reduced subject physical fitness, the cycle and cost of the experiment are difficult to control, and more importantly, the real-life experiment has unpredictable safety risks.
+Computer simulation has clear advantages in safety, experiment speed and operating cost.
+A micro pedestrian model describes and calculates the behavior of each person independently.
+It can not only simulate pedestrian traffic flow from a macro level, but also describe the complex behavior of pedestrian traffic in detail [38].
+The most typical such models are the cellular automata model (CA), social force model (SFM) and agent-based model (ABM).
+These simulation models are maturely used in commercial pedestrian traffic simulation software such as LEGION, ANYLOGIC, EXODUS and PATHFINDER.
+It is confirmed that there is little difference between the models and real-life experiments [19].
+The PATHFINDER simulation software used here was developed by Thunderhead Engineering based on ABM.
+PATHFINDER has been widely used in pedestrian simulation of rail transit stations [41].
+This software shows excellent performance in cabin evacuation simulation of civil aircraft [42, 43], which is very similar to the environment of train carriages.

-Flow (passengers/second or passengers/second meter) and time are the commonly used indicators to measure the efficiency of passenger flow.
-At the micro level, calculating the flow of a single door is very helpful to analyze passenger selection.
-However, when measuring the overall efficiency, there is no difference between using the average flow of all doors and using the total time.
+Flow (passengers/second or passengers/second meter) and time are the commonly used indicators to measure efficiency of passenger flow.
+At the micro level, calculating the flow of a single door is very helpful in analyzing passenger selection.
+However, when measuring overall efficiency, there is no difference between using the average flow of all doors and using the total time.
 In China’s national standards, there is no mandatory time for boarding and alighting.
-The safe evacuation time available for train and platform passengers cannot exceed 6 minutes [44], which is judged from the total time.
-This paper mainly focuses on the effect of interior design of the carriage on the efficiency of evacuation and boarding and alighting, and compares the differences caused by different design parameters.
+Safe evacuation time available for train and platform passengers cannot exceed 6 minutes [44], which is judged using total time.
+We focus mainly on the effect of interior design of the carriage on the efficiency of evacuation and boarding and alighting, and compare differences caused by different design parameters.
 Time is considered to be a more intuitive basis for judgment.

 3. Methods

-In this study, the orthogonal experimental design of subway carriage with different design parameters was established, and the evacuation and boarding and alighting scenarios were simulated by simulation method.
-Before the formal experiment, a pre experiment was carried out.
-Because we need to know what passenger walking speed to use in the simulation can ensure the authenticity of the results.
+An orthogonal experimental design of a subway carriage with different design parameters was established, and evacuation and boarding and alighting scenarios were simulated via simulation method.
+Before the formal experiment, a pre-experiment was carried out, because we need to know what passenger walking speed to use in the simulation to ensure authenticity of the results.

-3.1 Define the walking speed of passengers
+3.1 Passenger walking speed